altunenes/sorceress/docs/explanations of illusions.md

 inspired from prof Akiyoshi Kitaoka.

 Have you seen this illusion before?
 In the below, someone is hiding after those grids. *Beneath these *grids there* is *more than* Grids.
 Beneath these *grids there* is an idea.
-And ideas are bulletproof...*
+And ideas are bulletproof...* What you see is results of vast amounts of neural computation, mixed with a bit of guesswork.
+If you  look closely you use lower spatial frequencies and if you look at a further distance you will see the high spatial frequencies.
+In short, there are more grids  that fall on the light-sensitive portion of the back of your eye the further the image is away from you.Low-contrast object perception is impaired by high spatial-frequency components.

 You can see the Vendetta guy if you scroll down and up the page or zoom out the whole image.
 Or more accurately, apply a Gaussian.